roytang/blog/content/post/2021/03/weeknotes-03-21/index.md

 ### The world:

 - Over the past couple of days, our nationwide daily covid cases broke 7000+, the highest recorded so far.
-Everyone is waiting for a solution, not sure if any sensible ones are ever coming.
 Have to be super careful when going out for errands.
 Not that I wasn't being careful even before, mind you.
+Just now, government has announced we are still under GCQ (see my post about [the PH quarantine levels](/2021/03/1373562580375986178/)), but with more restrictions, etc. Looks like they are still hesitant to provide a stronger lockdown which would require paying people to stay home so they don't starve to death.

 ### Links of interest: